carldelfin/SPM/README.md

 # SPM
-Just a repository for keeping some SPM scripts I use for fMRI analysis.
+A repository for storing SPM scripts used in fMRI analysis.